Transcendence and linear relations of $1$-periods: Transcendence of Periods of -Motives

-\begin{rem}This is a clear qualitative characterisation.
+\begin{rem} This is a clear qualitative characterisation.
 However, it is by no means obvious to compute the explicit value for a given $M$.
-We will carry this out in Chapter~\ref{sec:dim_comp}. \end{rem}
+We carry out this computation in Part~\ref{part3}. \end{rem}